 - Process and Plot Results

-- Work on your Team Wiki (not shown on cycle)
+- Work on your Team Wiki and Registry Part pages (not shown on cycle)

-- You should be continually working on your Team Wiki throughout the project.
-Don't wait to the last minute!
+You should be continually working on your Team Wiki and Registry Part pages throughout the project.
+Don't wait until the last minute!

 - Prepare and Practice Oral Presentation